helgaParis/animation/README.md

 It started with a standard npx create-next-app.
 I have a preference of functions over classes, so when a React or Next manual document still indicates a solution with classes, I found the hook solution.
 I tried to apply accessibility and best practice norms to all pages and the head elements will have distinct SEO elements soon.
-One element is not resolved at the moment, the html element has no lang tag.
-This worked fine on Next 9.5.2 but broke on 9.5.3 in September 2020.
-Not working on 9.5.4 either.
-I will change it here as soon as it can be fixed.
-As the website is French, it's a bother. (/pages/_documents.js - the error stemms from being obliged to import Html from Next documents )

 ## Credits